 Introducing Lily and Rose Vestments of Charlotte, North Carolina

-It warms the heart to see so many capable up-and-coming Catholic artists making vestments, with cottage industry atelier shops making a comeback everywhere in peoples' homes.
-The historic-cultural heritage represented by this artistic industry represents a flowering we should be proud to protect.
+It warms the heart to see so many capable up-and-coming Catholic artists creating vestments with cottage industry atelier shops making a comeback everywhere in peoples' homes.
+The historic-cultural heritage represented by this artistic industry displays a flowering of liturgical arts we should be proud to promote at all times.

-It comes as no surprise our forebears who built great churches and listened to the same bells made similar vestments with rich brocade and pure silks, golden galloons, with decorative rinceau motifs, all for the glory of God.
+It comes as no surprise our forebears who built great churches and listened to the same bells made similar vestments with the finest fabrics available: rich brocade and pure silks, golden galloons, with decorative rinceau motifs, all for the glory of God.
+Vestments are like the illumination of an icon -- they reveal something of the beauty of God.
+From a metaphysical point of view, every manifestation of beauty is rooted in God.

 I would like to bring the attention of readers to Lily and Rose Vestments, based in Charlotte, North Carolina.
-Their tagline is: "Quality - Handmade - Custom."
-Their work of vestment making is a true vocation, a life calling, and a wondrous way to patronize the arts and enrich the sacred liturgy.
+With a clear tagline, "Quality - Handmade - Custom," this wonderful family-owned business shows that vestment making is a true vocation, a life calling, and a wondrous way to patronize the arts and enrich the sacred liturgy.
+What I like best about the distinct style of Lily and Rose are the excellent color combinations that we haven't seen in centuries.

 I encourage young seminarians to order their first Mass vestment sets from her.
 It is important to support up-and-coming artists who are applying their skill well to enrich the liturgical experience.
 Tiffany's work is exquisite, very detail orientated, and affordable.
 She also makes matching antipendium altar frontals and tabernacle veils, all in a beautiful European style.
-Even to the casual tourist from across the seas, the imprint of European greatness in vestment making is inescapable.
+Even to the casual Catholic, the spiritual imprint from beautiful vestments is inescapable.

 Vestment styles, cuts, and sizes can be custom made, with unique options that include the Spanish style chasuble, seen above.
 Some of the vestments also have handmade embroidery, crafted with great skill and patience, seen below.
 A lost art is thus revived on many levels.
 Such art and beauty in the liturgy are a springboard for more fervent devotion and prayer.